07 Feb Why a marketing agency launched culinary coaching for senior living communities.

 As a culture we owe it to our elders to do more, especially when they’re paying $4,000+ a month for living and dining (and that’s with no care, mind you).
 Doing better and not settling for the cardboard taste of status quo is the driving force behind The Culinary Coach.
 We believe that every community can do better and that’s what we do—turn culinary programs around.
-We can show why it makes financial sense to drop your contract feeder and do it on your own.
+We can show why it makes financial sense to drop your contract dining provider and manage it on your own.
 In the end, you’ll have a dining program that you control, with better food, healthier residents and savings on cost.

 We owe it to our elders to improve dining.
 And you owe it to your bottom line.
 To borrow from the old Nestlé slogan “Good food.
 Good life,” we can up our culinary game.